rockroman/CI_PP5_Blade/README.md

 3. Best sellers feature section:
-- Section dedicated of showing a 3 products from a store with Intention of presenting them as the best selling webshop products.
+- Section dedicated of showing a 3 products from a store with Intention of presenting them as the best selling web-shop products.
+- User Story covered with this feature:

 <details><summary>See Best sellers section</summary>